Preperiodic dynatomic curves for z-\textgreater{}z^d+c: Preliminaries

 For $c\in \C$, we denote by $K_c$ the filled-in Julia set of $f_c$, that is the set of points $z\in \C$ whose orbit under $f_c$ is bounded.
-We denote by $M_{d}$ the $Multibrot\ set$ in the parameter plane, that is the set of parameters $c\in \C$ for which the critical point $0$ belongs to $K_c$.
+We denote by $M_{d}$ the {\it Multibrot\ set} in the parameter plane, that is the set of parameters $c\in \C$ for which the critical point $0$ belongs to $K_c$.
+It is known that $M_d$ is connected.

 Assume $c\in M_{d}$.
 Then $K_c$ is connected.
 There is a conformal isomorphism $\phi_c:\C\smm \overline K_c\to \C\smm \overline \D$ satisfying $\phi_c\circ f_c= \big(\phi_c\big)^{d}$ and $\phi_c^\prime(\infty)=1$ (i,e. $\dfrac{\phi_c(z)}{z}\longrightarrow_{z\to \infty} 1 $).
 The dynamical ray of angle $\theta\in \T$ is defined by